 For most of my adult life I have either been a pastor or a publisher with my big claim to fame being that I was responsible for the British edition of the Youth Bible back in the 90s.
 Long before that, with an eighteen month old son, Wendy and I started a theatre group that, within a year, turned into a church.
 We were the oldest members until my parents came to join us.
 Today we have four children and eight grandchildren.

 Dayspring is another church with which we have been involved in nurturing since its very early stages.
-I focus on Dayspring's big ideas and look after the teaching programme so as to help everybody develop an all round spirituality with God’s mission at its heart.
+I focus on Dayspring's values and look after the teaching programme so as to help everybody develop an all round spirituality with God’s mission at its heart.
 Alongside that I particularly enjoy helping make happen a small group of slightly more mature people, which we would like to see expand and draw in people who are not yet Christians.

 BACK to Core Team